ktbyers/netmiko/VENDOR.md

 As much as possible, you should re-use the inherited methods from SSHConnection and BaseSSHConnection (i.e. only re-write what you have to).

-BaseSSHConnection is intended to be generic (work irrespective of the vendor) SSHConnection is Cisco-IOS specific because lots of network devices imitate Cisco IOS.
+BaseSSHConnection is intended to be generic (i.e. irrespective of the vendor) SSHConnection is Cisco-IOS specific (because lots of vendors imitate Cisco IOS).